carol-hoffmann/city-and-colour-site/src/pages/news/sometimes-lullaby.md

 excerpt: "City and Colour has reimagined his debut record Sometimes in the form of lullabies."
 ---

-City and Colour has reimagined his debut record Sometimes in the form of lullabies.
-This new iteration of the record, called Sometimes Lullaby, is out Friday (November 28) via Dine Alone.

-The album was originally a COVID project of Dallas Green's, and is now seeing the light of day to celebrate the 20th anniversary of Sometimes.
-It's an apt addition to his catalogue, considering noughties emos are now at child-rearing age.
+City and Colour released a lullaby version of his debut album Sometimes, and I thought it was such a sweet idea.
+The new version is called Sometimes Lullaby and it came out on Friday, November 28, through Dine Alone.
+Apparently, Dallas Green first worked on this during the COVID years, and now he’s finally putting it out to celebrate the 20th anniversary of the original record.
+I thought it was such a cool idea, since so many people grew up listening to this album and now have kids of their own.

-"We wanted to remake ‘Sometimes’ into a dreamy little lullaby album for brand new City and Colour fans….and longtime ones who just want the world to slow down a little." says Dallas Green.
+Dallas said that the idea was to turn Sometimes into a dreamy lullaby album, both for new listeners and for longtime fans who just want things to slow down a bit.

-Sometimes Lullaby will be available digitally and on special edition vinyl for Record Store Day Black Friday.
-The album — as well as some limited edition merch — will be available online on City and Colour's website starting November 28 at 10 a.m.
-ET.
-Records can be purchased in person at the Dine Alone Store on the same day from 9 a.m. to 6 p.m.
+The album is available digitally and as a special edition vinyl for Record Store Day Black Friday.
+There is also some limited merch online and the vinyl is also being sold in person at the Dine Alone Store.